-The Monterey County District Attorney’s Office has a Welfare Fraud Unit that consists of five sworn investigators located in the Salinas District Attorney Annex.
-The Welfare Fraud Unit is supervised by Supervising Investigator Jalaine Bradley.
+The Monterey County District Attorney’s Office has a Welfare Fraud Unit that consists of five sworn investigators located in the Salinas District Attorney's Office.
 The Welfare Fraud Unit has one dedicated Deputy District Attorney and one legal secretary.
 The investigators assigned to the Welfare Fraud Unit are all sworn peace officers.

 The Welfare Fraud Unit’s primary function is to investigate and prosecute cases of Welfare Fraud.
 A welfare fraud occurs when a person either makes a false representation or omits pertinent information when applying for public assistance, in order to receive a benefit they are not otherwise entitled to.
 Investigators also assist local law enforcement agencies with cases when allegations of welfare fraud are involved.
 The Welfare Fraud Unit investigates referrals received from various sources.